 Numerous scholarships are available to help you pursue your degree.
 These scholarships are awarded based on talent and an audition.
 Approximately 75 Jazz Studies majors have received endowed jazz scholarships.
 Information about other financial assistance programs is available at the financial aid website.

-A Residents Engaged in Academic Living Community (REAL Community) brings together jazz studies students who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together jazz studies students who live on campus to enhance academic and social experiences.

 The College of Music is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This accreditation means the college meets or exceeds strict academic standards for excellence in education.
 Our jazz studies alumni include: